 Wellbeing 3 I's Document

-Children will learn about through the areas of ‘Health’, ‘Relationships’ and ‘living in the wider world’.
+Children will learn about through the areas of ‘Health’, ‘Relationships’ and ‘Living in the Wider World’.
 Children will learn according to their developmental age; they will revisit and build on the areas as they grow with age appropriate content at each stage.
 Teachers use key strategies to ensure children feel safe to participate in lessons, set up safe boundaries for discussions and provide ways to ask sensitive questions.
+Children are able to apply their knowledge through role play and discussions about scenarios.

-At Fawbert and Barnard’s, we believe that it is important to respond to the needs of individuals as well as groups and classes in Wellbeing lessons, as well as coverage of the PSHE curriculum.
-We use concepts such as ‘resilience’ and ‘cooperation’ to ensure that Wellbeing is weaved throughout the curriculum.
+At Fawbert and Barnard’s, we believe that it is important to respond to the needs of individuals as well as groups and classes in Wellbeing lessons, as well as coverage of the PSHE and RSE curriculum.

 Our Wellbeing curriculum includes opportunities to link British Values and Social, Moral, Spiritual and Cultural aspects into the curriculum.